tylerssims/tylerssims/README.md

 - 👋 Hi, I’m @tylerssims
 - 👀 I’m studying electrical engineering, but I also love all things mechanical!
 - 🌱 I’m currently learning C for embedded systems alongside PCB design with KiCad.
-- 💞️ I’m looking to collaborate on underwater systems or fun mechatronics projects!
+- 💞️ I've recently been interested in Clifford algebra and hope to do some coding with it soon!
 - 📫 How to reach me: tylersimspdx@gmail.com

 <!---